-New hardware security features and ongoing industry standardization created a novel cloud security paradigm called confidential computing.
+New hardware security features and ongoing industry standardization created a novel cloud security paradigm called Confidential Computing is a new hardware security mechanism to protect data in-use.
+It allows processing sensitive workl...
+More.
 It allows creating isolated, verifiable, secure, user-controlled trusted execution environments.
 This approach drastically reduces the trust that customers needs to place in cloud providers.
 Best of all, it opens new capabilities for business exchanges.
 To speed up the adoption of better security in cloud computing, several industry actors have started the Confidential Computing Consortium under the Linux Foundation.

 How does a Trusted Execution Environment work?

 A Trusted Execution Environment (TEE) allows guaranteeing protection, confidentiality and integrity of data.
-At any time, users can obtain a verifiable statement (called attestation) about the security properties of the TEE.
+At any time, users can obtain a verifiable statement (called An Attestation is a validation process performed against μ-processors with Confidential Computing capability.
+It valida...
+More) about the security properties of the TEE.
 Service providers can in turn use attestations to prove to users and third parties the security of the service running in the TEE.

 Users and service providers can create TEEs using hardware security features widely available across server platforms, desktops and mobile devices (such as Intel SGX, AMD SEV, IBM PEF, ARM TrustZone).